voxel51/fiftyone/package/teams/docker/README.md

 where `TOKEN` is your Teams install token.

-The default image uses Ubuntu 20.04 and Python 3.8, but you can customize these and install a specific Teams release via optional build arguments:
+The default image uses Ubuntu 20.04 and Python 3.9, but you can customize these and install a specific Teams release via optional build arguments.
+Python must be >= 3.9:

 ```shell
 docker build \